git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 - If scripting is mentioned, it is likely either the script file, an issue related to the scripts' behavior, or something about the shell language.

-But overall, once you get out of this chapter, go back to doing what you're doing.
+But overall, after this overview, go back to doing what you're doing.
 If shell is what people say and they understand it, use it.
 The backing you have here should make you more confident in yourself.
-It's an ongoing battle, these days, to keep street smarts we pick up with book smarts.
+These days, it's an ongoing battle catching our street smarts up with book smarts.

 In the next chapter, we will touch some terminal basics before diving deeper into tmux.